cnizzardini/cakephp-swagger-bake/README.md

   - DateTime fields named `created` and `modified` are automatically set to read only per Cake convention.
 - Table Validators:
   - Fields set to not allow empty will be marked as required in Swagger.
-- SwaggerBake has been developed for application/json and has not been tested with application/xml.
+- SwaggerBake has been developed primarily for application/json and application/x-www-form-urlencoded, but does have some support for application/xml and *should* work with application/vnd.api+json.

 ## Supported Versions